msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 * Under the hood: Change the way the plugin version is called

 = 6.0.0 - 2022-06-24 =
-* New configuration method with an "MB Key" instead of an Entity and Subentity, which uses an API and allows for reference expiration (you should ask IfthenPay for configuration details for this method)
+* New configuration method with an "MB Key" instead of an Entity and Subentity, which uses an API and allows for reference expiration (you should ask ifthenpay for configuration details for this method)
 * New filters for the new configuration method: `multibanco_ifthen_base_mbkey`, `multibanco_ifthen_webservice_timeout`, `multibanco_ifthen_webservice_desc` and `multibanco_ifthen_webservice_expire_days`
 * Tested with WordPress 6.1-alpha-53556 and WooCommerce 6.7.0-beta.1